sykhangdha/wp-mangareader-plugin/README.md

 # wp-mangareader-plugin
 a super simple manga reader that works with most wordpress themes using jQuery(js).
+Check it out here: https://hasky.rf.gd/read/

 # ShortCode
 shortcode example: [manga_reader images="image1.jpg, image2.jpg, image3.jpg"] OR you can also use [manga_reader]  [/manga_reader]